FlashSampling: Fast and Memory-Efficient Exact Sampling: Background

 \end{theorem} This classical result goes back to \citet{gumbel1954statistical} and is widely used in machine learning \citep{maddison2014astar,huijben2022review}.
-The trick extends to sampling without replacement via the Gumbel-Top-$k$ method \citep{pmlr-v97-kool19a}.
+The trick extends to sampling \emph{without} replacement via the Gumbel-Top-$k$ method \citep{kool2019stochastic}, though not to the common sampling \emph{with} replacement in LLMs.
 The key point for this paper is simple: \emph{exact sampling does not require an explicit softmax}.
 It only requires the index of the largest perturbed logit.